 Named for a piece in Galway Kinnell's Book of Nightmares, Some Ember's debut 'Hotel of Lost Light' is a culmination of sorts for Dylan Travis; the dude behind the moniker, he's been active for a while in Bay Area music.
 Some Ember began dramatically, though.
 Laid up for weeks after a car accident and loaded with a little compensation money, Travis "blew it all on synthesizers and production software."
 His previous projects had relied heavily on studio engineers, so he was determined to master that process for himself.
-Though Travis describes making 'Hotel of Lost Light' as a very intuitive compositionally, refracting his experience with post-punk and noise pop through a more minimalist, no-wave sensibility, recording and producing it eventually drew on every technique and technology that getting hit by a car afforded him.
-The album is, as you would imagine, very personal for him; an explicit seeking of catharsis in his experience of music, Travis brings his vocals to the fore, underscoring a vividly offered shared experience in their emotion and the darkly evocative imagery of the album.
-His prowess as a producer only improves the experience as subtle nuances emerge in how instruments and vocals set distinct paces or the sound of unconventional effects - whether vocal distortion or sega-synths - as they come into focus.
+Though Travis describes making 'Hotel of Lost Light' as very intuitive, refracting his experience with post-punk and noise pop through a more minimalist, no-wave sensibility, recording and producing it eventually drew on every technique and technology that getting hit by a car afforded him.
+The album is dark but intensely evocative, with subtle nuances in pace and sound that draw you further in as they come into focus -- like the little tumble of sounds that drops you, unsuspecting, into opener "River Filth," or the memorable sega-synth wrap-up on closer "Deep Ocean."

 "I keep thinking about this lonely guy in a lake, like a 19th century convict rowing through fog, making his great escape from an island prison and sinking halfway to shore.
 What happens to that guy?
 What if he had a Moog to play on the way down?" -The FADER